franik7/RegWave-Description/README.md

 **What it hosts:**
 - The compliance review web interface
 - The `embed.js` serverless function (embedding proxy)
+- The `share.js` serverless function (share proxy → n8n webhook)
 - Connected directly to Supabase for data and auth
 - Auto-deploys on every GitHub push

-> **Important:** Netlify connects directly to Supabase — it does NOT connect to n8n. n8n writes data to Supabase on its own schedule.
-Netlify independently reads from and writes decisions to the same Supabase database.
+> **Important:** Netlify connects directly to Supabase for all data and auth — n8n writes ingestion data to Supabase independently on its own schedule.
+The frontend also calls n8n in exactly one place: the `share.js` function forwards "Share filtered" requests to a single n8n webhook for on-demand email sending.
+Aside from that one outbound webhook call, the frontend and n8n remain decoupled (they meet at the Supabase database).

 ---